 We are a boutique international film production company dedicated to developing and crafting character-driven film projects.
 We work in multiple languages and across a wide range of subjects.

-Our films have been commissioned by the BBC, PBS and many other international broadcasters; they’ve screened on more than 100 leading global channels; and they’ve won major honors, including a Peabody and the Tribeca Film Festival Best Documentary award.
+Our work has been commissioned by the BBC, PBS and many other international broadcasters; our films have screened on more than 100 leading global channels; and they’ve won major honors, including two Peabodys and the Tribeca Film Festival Best Documentary award.

 We make short films, concert films and promos for a range of clients including Nonesuch Records, Carnegie Hall, Vanity Fair, Sony Classics, eOne Music, The Artists Den, Q Prime, and Lincoln Center.
 We are the current record holder of “Most Bill Frisell EPKs”.